act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Inapplicable Example 4

-Links created via scripting, but without the semantic role of link:
+These `span` elements do not have a semantic role of link.

 ```html
 <span onclick="location='/test-assets/links-with-identical-names-serve-equivalent-purpose-b20e66/page1.html'">